Benin Food Guide

 Sauce Feuilles (Leaf Sauce)

-Sauce Feuilles, meaning "leaf sauce," is a staple in Beninese cuisine.
-It's a rich and flavorful stew made with various leafy greens, such as amaranth, cassava leaves, or spinach.
-The greens are finely chopped and cooked with a blend of spices, tomatoes, onions, and often fish or meat.
-The specific ingredients and preparation methods can vary regionally, but the core elements remain the same.
-Sauce Feuilles is typically served with a starchy accompaniment like rice, yam, or fufu.
-It's a nutritious and delicious dish enjoyed throughout Benin.
+Sauce Feuilles, literally "leaf sauce," is a Beninese staple: a stew of leafy greens such as amaranth, cassava leaves, or spinach.
+The greens are chopped fine and cooked with spices, tomatoes, onions, and usually fish or meat.
+The exact ingredients shift from region to region, but the bones of the dish stay the same.
+It's served over something starchy, rice, yam, or fufu, and you'll come across it all over the country.

 Igname Pilée (Pounded Yam)

-Igname Pilée, or pounded yam, is a fundamental dish in West Africa, including Benin.
-Yams are boiled and then pounded into a smooth, elastic dough.
-It's a labor-intensive process, often done communally.
-Igname Pilée is typically served with a variety of sauces, such as Sauce Feuilles or tomato-based stews.
-It's a staple food, providing sustenance and energy.
-You can find Igname Pilée in most local restaurants and homes across Benin.
-It's a simple yet essential part of the Beninese diet.
+Igname Pilée, or pounded yam, is a cornerstone dish across West Africa, Benin included.
+Yams are boiled and pounded into a smooth, elastic dough, which is hard work and often done by several people together.
+It goes with a range of sauces, from Sauce Feuilles to tomato-based stews, and it's filling everyday food.
+You'll find it in most local restaurants and home kitchens, a plain but essential part of how people eat here.

 Riz au Gras (Rice with Sauce)